 Most travel medical insurance plans allow you to tailor your coverage to suit your needs and budget.
-Some of the benefits you can add are:
+Some areas of coverage to consider include:

 - Accidental death or disablement.
-Benefits are provided if you die or are permanently disabled because of an injury suffered during your trip.
+Benefits are provided if you die or are permanently disabled because of an injury from your trip.

 - Terrorism coverage.
 You can add coverage for injury or illness from an act of terrorism.

 - Pre-existing conditions.
 Some policies allow you to take out coverage for the sudden recurrence of a pre-existing medical condition.

 What doesn’t travel insurance cover?